BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/03_4_Understanding_the_Descriptor_Wallet.md

 You'll note that this is a much more complex `bitcoin-cli` command than anything we've used before.
 It requires the input of a JSON array with a variety of different variables.
 (Which is a pain.)
-The `desc` is that master-private-key descriptor, the `timestamp` says how much of the blockchain to rescan, the `range` says how much of the range to import, and the `active` says that this descriptor can be used to create new addresses.
+The `desc` is that master-private-key descriptor, the `timestamp` says how much of the blockchain to rescan (which could be a UNIX time value, but we generally suggest "now"), the `range` says how much of the range to import, and the `active` says that this descriptor can be used to create new addresses.
 After importing it, this descriptor becomes the main (`active`) one for your wallet, which will be used to derive new addresses.

+We'll examine the command and the JSON in more depth in [§4.2](04_2_Integrating_Addresses_Descriptors.md).

 ## Summary: Understanding the Descriptor

 Descriptor wallets define large numbers of keys with a single simple description for each type of address in your wallet.
 Currently, there are eight ranged descriptors in each Bitcoin Core Wallet, defining internal and external addresses for the four in-use types of Bitcoin addresses.

 > 🔥 ***What is the power of descriptors?*** Descriptors allow you to import and export sets of keys and addresses.
 That's great if you want